huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 		- Now that enums have been added to the language (Java 5), use them
 		- The meaning of ints can get lost.
 The meaning of enums cannot, because they belong to an enumeration that is named
 		- What’s more, study the syntax for enums carefully.
 They can have methods and felds.
 This makes them very powerful tools that allow much more expression and fexibility than ints
-	-
+	- ### Names
 		- N1: Choose Descriptive Names
 			- Don’t be too quick to choose a name.
 Make sure the name is descriptive.
 Remember that meanings tend to drift as software evolves, so frequently reevaluate the appropriateness of the names you choose
-- Your Highlight on page 340-340 | Added on Thursday, July 6, 2023 11:29:01 AM

-  This is not just a “feel-good” recommendation.
+			- This is not just a “feel-good” recommendation.
 Names in software are 90 percent of what make software readable
-  <==========>
-- Your Highlight on page 341-341 | Added on Thursday, July 6, 2023 12:45:51 PM

-  “pretty much what you expected.
+			- “pretty much what you expected"
-  <==========>
 - Your Highlight on page 342-342 | Added on Thursday, July 6, 2023 12:46:06 PM

   N2: Choose Names at the Appropriate Level of Abstraction